About

 Why It Matters

-The work of the PEI Office of the Regional Chief is rooted in the well-being, strength, and future of Indigenous peoples.
 By advocating for policies and initiatives that reflect the needs of both PEI’s First Nations and Indigenous communities across Canada, we help ensure that Indigenous peoples have access to opportunities, resources, and protections that support their growth and self-determination.
-Our efforts are grounded in Mi’kmaq values, culture, and sovereignty, while supporting a national movement toward justice, reconciliation, and Indigenous-led solutions.

 OUR VISION

-A future where First Nations in Epekwitk (Prince Edward Island) and Indigenous peoples across Canada thrive in self-determining, sovereign communities, guided by our inherent rights, cultural values, and a strong voice at all levels of decision-making.
+Our vision is for a future where First Nations in Epekwitk (Prince Edward Island) and Indigenous peoples across Canada thrive in self-determining, sovereign communities, guided by our inherent rights, cultural values, and a strong voice at all levels of decision-making.

-OUR MISSION
+OUR VALUES

 Our Beginnings